2025 Events

 At both events, students attended workshops on various important topics, such as online safety and mental health, and service providers throughout Windsor-Essex provided information and resources to youth.

-The RCPC is an initiative of the Windsor Essex Regional Community Safety and Well-Being Plan (the Plan).
+The RCPC is an initiative of the Plan.
 The RCPC and this symposium align with Priority #2 of the Plan, "Engaged & Safe Communities."

 Trauma-Informed Care – Building a Culture of Strength Workshop